seanmcn/day-timeline/README.md

 MIT © Sean McNamara

 Use it however you like.
-If it helps you have better days, that’s a win.
+If it helps you have better days, that's a win.